Arturo Porzecanski: Patient advocacy

 Since late 2005, Porzecanski has struggled with an exceedingly rare illness, Systemic Capillary Leak Syndrome (SCLS), which left him partially disabled and brought him near death several times.
 He became an international advocate for those affected by the disease, setting up a website for patients, caregivers and physicians around the world to share information and provide support, and serving as its resident expert.
 He also persuaded the National Institutes of Health to carry out basic biomedical research on this syndrome.
 In early 2009, Porzecanski was profiled in the Health section of The Washington Post for this initiative and his determination to cope with this life- and limb-threatening illness.
-His leadership role as a patient advocate was recognized by Whittier College with an Outstanding Alumni Award for Community Impact.
 In 2016, the National Institutes of Health publicly acknowledged Porzecanski's "indispensable" role in spreading awareness of SCLS and in enabling NIH scientific research on the deadly disease.
 In 2018, Porzecanski won a lawsuit against the Secretary of the U.S. Health and Human Services Department in U.S. federal court, which overturned a Medicare denial of treatment with intravenous immunoglobulin (IVIG), a therapy which has become the standard of care for SCLS patients.
+His leadership role as a patient advocate was recognized by Whittier College with an Outstanding Alumni Award for Community Impact.